datanav/docs/technical/hubspot-tripletex.rst

 HubSpot Contact to Tripletex Contact
 ------------------------------------
+Every HubSpot Contact will be synchronized with a Tripletex Contact.

+If a matching Tripletex Contact already exists, the HubSpot Contact will be merged with the existing one.
-Before any synchronization can take place, a link between a HubSpot Contact and a Tripletex Contact must be established.
+If no matching Tripletex Contact is found, a new Tripletex Contact will be created.

-A new Tripletex Contact will be created from a HubSpot Contact if it is connected to a HubSpot Deal that is synchronized into Tripletex.

 A HubSpot Contact will merge with a Tripletex Contact if one of the following property combinations match: